shreyasgowda63/NS_3/src/network/doc/network-overview.rst

   RUNNING.

-* IF_OPER_DORMANT: Interface is L1 up, but waiting for an external event, for eg. for a protocol to establish such as 802.1X.
+* IF_OPER_DORMANT: Interface is L1 up, but waiting for an external event, for example for a protocol to establish such as 802.1X.

 * IF_OPER_LOWERLAYERDOWN: Useful only in stacked interfaces.
-An interface stacked on another interface that is in IF_OPER_DOWN shows this state.
+An interface stacked on another interface that is in IF_OPER_DOWN shows this state (for example, VLAN).
-  (eg. VLAN)

-The below mentioned operational states are part of RFC 2863 but are not used due to reasons specified aganist them:
+The below mentioned operational states are part of RFC 2863 but are not used due to reasons specified against them:

 * IF_OPER_UNKNOWN:  Used for devices where RFC 2863 operational states are not implemented in their device drivers in Linux kernel.
 In ns-3, devices